-H5.10.4 Utilities
+H5A.10.4 Utilities

-H5.10.4.1 The Town will confirm with all utility providers that adequate servicing networks are, or will be established to serve the anticipated and existing development, and that these networks can be phased in a manner that is cost-effective and efficient.
+H5A.10.4.1 The Town will confirm with all utility providers that adequate servicing networks are, or will be established to serve the anticipated and existing development, and that these networks can be phased in a manner that is cost-effective and efficient.

-H5.11 AGRICULTURE
+H5A.11 AGRICULTURE

-- H5.11.1 The full range of existing and new agricultural, agriculture-related, and secondary uses are permitted within the Secondary Plan Area until lands are developed in accordance with the policies in the Secondary Plan. - H5.11.2 Nothing in this Plan will limit the ability of farmers to carry out normal and reasonable farm practices in accordance with the Farming and Food Production Protection Act.
+- H5A.11.1 The full range of existing and new agricultural, agriculture-related, and secondary uses are permitted within the Secondary Plan Area until lands are developed in accordance with the policies in the Secondary Plan. - H5A.11.2 Nothing in this Plan will limit the ability of farmers to carry out normal and reasonable farm practices in accordance with the Farming and Food Production Protection Act.
 All new development, including development on existing lots of record, will be sensitive to existing agricultural uses and will be required to address Minimum Distance Separation One formula, as amended with respect to setbacks from agricultural operations.
-The identified Minimum Distance Separation is illustrated on Schedule H5 and will be reflected in the Zoning By-law.

-H5.12 CULTURAL HERITAGE
+H5A.12 CULTURAL HERITAGE

-- H5.12.1 The Secondary Plan area was historically an agricultural area and it also provided transportation and automotive services around the Hornby historic settlement area and the intersection of Steeles Avenue and Trafalgar Road.
-The cultural heritage resources reflect that history. - H5.12.2 It is an objective of the Town to conserve significant cultural heritage resources and to ensure that all new development and any site alteration conserves significant cultural heritage resources.
+H5A.12.1 The Secondary Plan area was historically an agricultural area and it also provided transportation and automotive services around the Hornby historic settlement area and the intersection of Steeles Avenue and Trafalgar Road.
+The cultural heritage resources reflect that history.

+- H5A.12.2 It is an objective of the Town to conserve significant cultural heritage resources and to ensure that all new development and any site alteration conserves significant cultural heritage resources.
 They shall be maintained and integrated into new development, where appropriate and feasible.
-The Town will exercise the powers and apply the tools provided by legislation, particularly the Ontario Heritage Act, the Planning Act, the Environmental Assessment Act, the Building Code Act, and the Municipal Act in implementing and enforcing the cultural heritage policies of the Town. - H5.12.3 The following properties within the Secondary Plan area are currently listed on the Town's Municipal Heritage Register and shown on Schedule H5 as locations of Cultural Heritage Value: - Former Loyal Orange Lodge, 12927 Steeles Avenue; - Wesleyan Cemetery, 8002 Eighth Line - Coulson Cairn, 8315 Hornby Road - Former James Snow farmstead, 8585 Trafalgar Road.
+The Town will exercise the powers and apply the tools provided by legislation, particularly the Ontario Heritage Act, the Planning Act, the Environmental Assessment Act, the Building Code Act, and the Municipal Act in implementing and enforcing the cultural heritage policies of the Town. - H5A.12.3 The following properties within the Secondary Plan area are currently listed on the Town's Municipal Heritage Register and shown on Schedule H5A as locations of Cultural Heritage Value: - Former Loyal Orange Lodge, 12927 Steeles Avenue; - Wesleyan Cemetery, 8002 Eighth Line